 Tavern on the Green

 Located in Central Park, Tavern on the Green is one of the most iconic restaurants in New York City.
-The place is cozy and warm, so spending a NYC New Years Eve here is sure to be a lot of fun.
+The restaurant is cozy and warm, and they host a (disco themed!)
+NYE party for $350 per person from 9 PM to 2 AM (2024 prices).
+The price tag includes a five-course dinner and a sparkling wine toast.

-Clubs to celebrate New Years Eve in NYC
+Best Clubs for Celebrating New Year’s Eve in NYC

-In present day the Copacabana is in Times Square and movie buffs can still show up for a good time at this Latin-centric club.
-They even host a NYC New Years Eve party.
+In the present day, the Copacabana is in Hell’s Kitchen and movie buffs can still show up for a good time at this Latin-centric club.
+They even host an annual NYC New Year’s Eve party full of salsa, bachata, and other popular Latin genres.
+Prices vary from year to year (usually around $100), but I’ll update this post when information for 2025 is released.

 House of Yes